Sjord/Sjord.github.io/_posts/2019-01-30-how-to-survive-an-office-job.md

 Take on the right amount of responsibility.
 In every company many things can be improved.
 Maybe reporting takes longer than scheduled, or sales is always late with the signed contract, or the paper in the printer jams every monday.
 Don't concern yourself with all these things.
 Concern yourself with doing your job.
 You have a limited amount of control over the company, and trying to fix the whole company by yourself will only get you frustrated.

+In my previous job, I felt responsible for everything that went on in the company.
+The responsibilities of my job were not clearly defined, which made me worry about everything.
+In my current job I stick to my job of testing web applications, and this works much better.

 If you have the feeling that you have some room left to worry about other things, pick one problem at a time to solve.
 Make sure that it is solvable by you.
 Worrying about problems that you can't solve only brings you stress.

 ## Keep to a maker's schedule

 If I start working at 9:00 and have a meeting at 10:00, I don't get much work done during that first hour.
 I have to remember to go to the meeting on time and there is not a lot of time to get concentrated on work.
 For me, it works best if I can spend the whole day hacking on a project.
 Paul Graham distinguishes the [maker's schedule and manager's schedule](http://www.paulgraham.com/makersschedule.html): a maker is dedicated to one job, and the manager goes from meeting to meeting.

 Mixing the two works quite poorly in my experience.
+If I have several meetings a day I don't get any concentrated work done in the meantime.
+Therefore, I try to avoid meetings and interrupts if possible, or otherwise plan them all on the same day.

 This is partly the reason I try to avoid project management tasks.
 I have to remember them and break up my day to switch contexts.
 I am happier spending the whole day on a single project, hacking web applications.